shubhrajit-santra/weather_app/README.md

 --> The city-specific background images are fetched from https://source.unsplash.com/1600x900/?

---> When a query is made for a particular city, various weather-specific data such as temperature, humidity, wind speed, visibility, etc. are fethced and displayed for that city.
+--> When a query is made for a particular city, various weather-specific data such as temperature, humidity, wind speed, visibility, etc. are fetched and displayed for that city.

 ## Website Link
 http://weathernow.infinityfreeapp.com/